vasant69/Data_pipeline-in-Machine_learning/README.md

 # Data_pipeline-in-Machine_learning
-i crated small demo for data pipeline. for learning purpose.
+i created this small demo file of data pipeline. for learning purpose. i explianed the all concepts in easy way. i used titanic data. becouse it is easy avaliable for any one. i used jupyter notebook.